internetguru/flow/README.md

 # OPTIONS

--c, --conform
+-c, --conform, --init
-: Repair project to be conform with gf.
+: Repair (init) project to be conform with gf.

 -f, --force
 : Move (stash and pop) uncommitted changes.